CACI-International/ergo/ergolang/user_guide/src/tutorial/basics.md

 command1 arg1 (command2-giving-arg2 a b c) arg3
 ```

-The first value of a command, if it is a string literal, is queried in the
+The first value in a command, if it is a string literal (like `command1` above),
-lexical scope to resolve to a bound value.
+has an implicit get (e.g. `$command1`) to look it up in the environment.

 Commands are identified by the presence of arguments.
 Commands that don't take
 any arguments semantically often are written to take a single unit argument
 (e.g. `command ()`).

 ### Binding Retrieval
-Using any value from the binding scope is done by using a colon.
-For instance,
+Retrieving any value is done by using a dollar (`$`).
+For instance, `$something`
-`:something` will be the value previously bound to `something` in the enclosing
+will be the value previously bound to `something` in the enclosing scope or
-scope or ancestor scope.
-Similarly, indexing into a map or array also uses a
+ancestor scopes.
+Indexing into a map or array uses a colon: `my-map:some-key`.
-colon, except prior to the colon the value to index is provided.
-Like commands,
+Like commands, if the value to index is a string, it has an implicit get and
-if the value to index is a string, it will be retrieved from the current
+will be retrieved from the current environment (e.g. `$my-map:some-key`).
-bindings.
-Thus, `my_map:my_key:key2` and `:my_map:my_key:key2` are the same (the
-leading colon is unnecessary).